gthrasher/Think2018/NodeJSExample/ISIM/README.md

 I've also included a Postman Collection and Environment, that can be used to test these services.
 </br>
-In the Postman Environment, the following will need to be update:
+In the Postman Environment, the following will need to be updated:

 Environment Variable | Description | example
 ---------------------|-------------|---------